arisechurch/node-web-video-worker/README.md

 # node-web-video

-Encode videos from a watch folder into h.264, webm and ogv.
+Encode videos from a queue with ffmpeg using different presets, inputs and outputs.